sugarjig/bitcoin-resources/bitcoin.md

 * [joinmarket-clientserver](https://github.com/JoinMarket-Org/joinmarket-clientserver) - Bitcoin CoinJoin implementation with incentive structure to convince people to take part
 * [Mempool](https://github.com/mempool/mempool)
 * [Mule Tools](https://github.com/MuleTools/MuleTools)
+* [Next Block](https://nextblock.is/) - What fee rate will get your transaction confirmed into the next block?
 * [nix-bitcoin](https://nixbitcoin.org) - Nix packages and NixOS modules for easily installing full-featured Bitcoin nodes with an emphasis on security
 * [Nodeyez](https://github.com/vicariousdrama/nodeyez) - Display panels to get the most from your node
 * [PROXNUT](https://proxnut.com) - seamless integration with any Cashu ecash wallet for effortless API data transactions